Kalamar136/mais/README.md

 ## Running the app

-Currently the frontend URLs are hardcoded to an azure server.
-Change the address that the frontend queries to whereever your flask backend will be booted up.
+Currently the backend server URLs in the frontend are hardcoded to localhost, port 5000.
+Flask defaults to port 5000.

+To setup the backend, initiate a python virtual environment if desired.
+Run `pip install -r requirements.txt` inside `backend` to install all required packages.

-Then, install all requirements for the app.
-Launch the app with `flask run` in the `backend` directory.
+Then, start the server with `flask run`.

-Launch the frontend from the `frontend` directory with `yarn run serve` after doing a `yarn install` to get all prerequesites.
+To setup the frontend, navigate to the `frontend` folder and run `yarn install` to install all packages.
+Then run `yarn serve` to start at the webserver.
+All commands can also be done with `npm`.